google/turbinia/docs/developer/developing-new-tasks.md

 ### Recipe configuration
-Tasks can also specify a set of variables that can be configured and set through [recipes](../user/recipes.md) recipes.
+Tasks can also specify a set of variables that can be configured and set through [recipes](../user/recipes.md).
 This allows users to pre-define set configurations for the runtime behavior of Tasks along with which Jobs/Tasks should be run.
-Each task has a `TASK_CONFIG` dictionary set at the object level that defines each of the variables that can be used along with the default values that the Task will use when the recipe does not specify that variable, or there is no recipe used.
+Each Task has a `TASK_CONFIG` dictionary set at the object level that defines each of the variables that can be used along with the default values that the Task will use when the recipe does not specify that variable, or there is no recipe used.
 See the [Plaso